Michita Sakata

-Michita Sakata (坂田 道太; 18 July 1916 – 13 January 2004) was a Japanese politician and member of the House of Representatives of Japan.
+Michita Sakata (坂田 道太; 18 July 1916 – 13 January 2004) was a Japanese politician and member of the House of Representatives.
 Throughout his career, he served as the Minister of Education, Head of the Defense Agency, Minister of Justice, Minister of Health and Welfare, and Speaker of the House of Representatives.

 Sakata's prolific career spanned over 40 years, beginning in 1946 and ending in his retirement in 1990, being reelected 16 times to the House of Representatives.
 He is most known for his role in the suppression of the 1968-69 Japanese university protests as Minister of Education, as well as for his tenure as the Director of the Defense Agency, when he helped write the National Defense Program Outline and set guidelines for US-Japan cooperation.

-Early life
+Early life and education

 Sakata was born in 1916 in Yatsushiro, Kumamoto, Japan, to a land-owning family.
 His parents were Michio and Youko Sakata, and he hailed from a political family background.
 Both his grandfather and his father were members of the Rikken Seiyūkai and active in local and national politics (Michio Sakata, Michita's father, was the mayor of Kumamoto for some time).
 He attended Yatsushiro Middle School and Seijou High School (after failing the entrance examinations for a prestigious school in Kumamoto, Sakata moved to Tokyo to attend Seijou, where he was allowed to pursue his interests in the humanities and arts further).
 He then went on to study German studies at Tokyo Imperial University.

+Political career

 Having graduated from university in 1942, Sakata began to work for Mitsujiro Ishii, the Minister of Commerce.
 However, in 1946, at the age of 29, he ran for the House of Representatives in Kumamoto and won.